-- The comprehensive Carroll County investment policy addresses the following areas: - Scope, prudence, and objectives - Delegation of authority - Ethics and conflicts of interest - Authorized financial dealers and institutions, and diversification in authorized and suitable investments - Collateralization - Safekeeping, custody, and internal controls - Performance standards, reporting requirements, and policy adoption - It is the policy of Carroll County, Maryland to invest public funds in a manner which will conform to all State of Maryland and County statutes governing the investment of public funds while meeting its daily cash flow demands, and providing a return at least equal to the three-month Treasury bill yield. - The investment policy applies to all financial assets of the County.
-These funds are accounted for in the County's Comprehensive Annual Financial Report and include: - General Fund - Special Revenue Fund - Capital project Funds (including bond funds) - Enterprise Funds - Internal Service Funds - Any new funds as provided by County ordinance - The primary objectives, in priority order, of the County's investment activities shall be: - Safety: Safety of principal is the foremost objective of the investment program.
+- The comprehensive Carroll County investment policy addresses the following areas: - o Scope, prudence, and objectives - o Delegation of authority - o Ethics and conflicts of interest - o Authorized financial dealers and institutions, and diversification in authorized and suitable investments - o Collateralization - o Safekeeping, custody, and internal controls - o Performance standards, reporting requirements and policy adoption - It is the policy of Carroll County, Maryland to invest public funds in a manner which will conform to all State of Maryland and County statutes governing the investment of public funds while meeting its daily cash flow demands, and providing a return at least equal to the three-month Treasury bill yield. - The investment policy applies to all financial assets of the County.
+These funds are accounted for in the County's Comprehensive Annual Financial Report and include: - o General fund - o Special Revenue fund - o Capital project funds (including bond funds) - o Enterprise funds - o Internal Service funds - o Any new funds as provided by County ordinance - The primary objectives, in priority order, of the County's investment activities shall be: - Safety: Safety of principal is the foremost objective of the investment program.
 Investments of the County shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
-To attain this objective, diversification, third-party collateralization and safekeeping, and delivery versus payment will be required. - Liquidity: The County's investment portfolio will remain sufficiently liquid to enable the County to meet all operating requirements which might be reasonably anticipated. - Return on Investment: The County's investment portfolio shall be designed with the objective of attaining a return at least equal to the three-month U.S. Treasury bill yield.
+To attain this objective, diversification, third party collateralization and safekeeping, and delivery versus payment will be required. - o Liquidity: The County's investment portfolio will remain sufficiently liquid to enable the County to meet all operating requirements which might be reasonably anticipated. - o Return on Investment: The County's investment portfolio shall be designed with the objective of attaining a return at least equal to the three-month U.S. Treasury bill yield.